 - The establishment of the Disclosure Committee, and the description of its authority and functions regarding disclosure of "Management-Related Information":

-The Committee shall hold meetings on a quarterly basis between the end of each quarter and the day the relevant quarterly results are announced, and when a meeting is deemed necessary.
-The CFO shall serve as the Committee chairperson.
+- The Committee shall hold meetings on a quarterly basis between the end of each quarter and the day the relevant quarterly results are announced, and when a meeting is deemed necessary.
+The CFO shall serve as the Committee chairman.

 - The procedures for disclosure of "Management-Related Information" based on the Group's Disclosure Policy: